WELCOME WARGAMERS!

 Within this site you’ll still find means to review and purchase my designs, but the main focus is to provide support materials to keep my designs fresh and (hopefully) on your table.

 My Published Games: This menu includes access to content on my games that either have been published and available for purchase (although some may be out of print) as well as those that are available for pre-order or are otherwise ready for production.
 These latter titles are indicated by an asterisk (*) next to their names.
+If a game is currently in print, a "buy now" button is provided on the game's page to purchase a copy from the publisher.
+If a publisher is offering a preorder, a button is provided for that option, too.

 On the Design Table: This menu includes a listing of games that I'm currently (although not necessarily actively) working on.
 Hopefully they'll be moving over the the published list soon!